miklhh/tetris/README.md

 ### Build
-**LINUX** users build the application by running *make* from the command line.
+**LINUX** users build the application by running the make-script in the repository top foler.
 On running the make-script a new directory *build* will be created and the output file *tetris* can be found and run from the folder.
+To run the make-script type *make* whils standing in the tetris folder.

 **WINDOWS** users have to manually add their *Include directory* and *Library directory* to their solution to build the application.
 If you are uncertain how this is done, you can follow __step 3 - 9__ in [this guide](http://lazyfoo.net/tutorials/SDL/01_hello_SDL/windows/msvsnet2010u/index.php) (hyperlink).